Polish priest blames 'devil' as he's confronted by alleged victim whose life was ruined

 "I still have nightmares ...
 I am unable to sleep at night," she tells her alleged abuser.
 "I still carry it inside me."

-The elderly man she is addressing exhales and shifts in his orange and brown striped chair, as a religious service plays out on a TV nearby, in a home for retired priests in Kielce, central Poland.
+The elderly man she is addressing exhales and shifts in his orange-and-brown-striped chair, as a religious service plays out on a TV nearby, in a home for retired priests in Kielce, central Poland.

 The priest, identified only as Father Jan A., has never been charged with abuse.
 He pauses briefly, before saying: "I should never have done it, I should not have touched or kissed you ...
 I know I shouldn't have."